Houston's Line of

 Buried: Hollywood Cemetery, Section J, Plot 4, Space 1

-The accident was at night, the amber warning light at the esplanade was not working.
-This caused the driver of the apparatus to be unable to see the obstruction.
+Chief Schutze, with twenty-one years as a member of the Houston Fire Department, was dispatched to a garage apartment fire located at 2021 Bolsover Street near Hazard Street.
+He died when his apparatus hit an esplanade in the 5100 block of Main Street and Southmore Boulevard.
+The accident was at night, the amber warning light at the esplanade was not working and this caused the driver of the apparatus to be unable to see the obstruction.
 The firefighters on the apparatus were seriously injured and the driver received minor injuries.
-Chief Schutze was transported to Methodist Hospital where he succumbed to his injuries. |
+Chief Schutze was transported to Methodist Hospital where he succumbed to his injuries.

 Died: September 8, 2020 at age 45